mrHock89/Web-Development-2025/README.md

 - Second thing is images
 - Third is Button, card , list
 - Hole idea is to Select the element and style the element.
+- Try to use flex box for Navigationbar and Grid for others

 #### CSS Learning: